CreatorT/Typewriter-Bot/README.md

 ### For executable:

-1. Simply download the `typewriteBot.exe` file.
+1. Simply download the `TypewriterBot.exe` file.
-2. Create a `logindata.json` file in the same directory as the executable with your login credentials (as shown above).
+2. Create a `logindata.json` file or copy the existent `logindata.json` in the same directory as the executable with your login credentials (as shown above).

 ## Usage